The Library is committed to ensuring that all users are able to take full advantage of our facilities and services.

 Lift access is available from the ground floor (opposite the reception desk).
 If you require a parking space please contact firstname.lastname@example.org in advance so that staff can reserve one for you.

-The entrance and Membership desk are located on the 4th floor, Senate House.
+The Library entrance, and Membership Desk, are located on the 4th floor of Senate House.
 Access for wheelchair users is via a gate next to the Membership Desk.

 Books and journals are located on floors 4 to 7.
 The Library has a new lift between floors 4 and 6.
 For lift access to 7 please visit the Service Desk on the 4th floor.
 There are Accessibility phones on floor 7 to call for a lift to bring you back to the 4th floor.
-There are also phones on floors 5 and 6 and they are marked on the floor plans.
+There are also phones on the 5th and 6th floors, which are marked on the floor plans.

 Accessible toilets are located in the Convocation Hall (next to the Service Hall) on the 4th floor.